 - Tom & Jerry, the cartoon my kids never tire of and one which often allows me the freedom to take showers.

 - My new friend and neighbor who fed me huevos rancheros the other day.
 They were to die for.

 - Twitter, and yes, Facebook, which often prove to be the only connection I have with humans aside from the four man in my life (one being gone most of the day, the rest being little people, which blows when you crave adult interaction).

-- Being able to sleep in till 8am almost every day.
+- Having been able to sleep in till 8am almost every day this summer!

 - Every day, good or bad.
 Because every day is a gift.